jaysylvester/citizen/README.md

   </tr>
 </table>

-citizen uses [chokidar](https://www.npmjs.com/package/chokidar) as its file watcher, so `watcher` for both logs and development mode also accept any option allowed by chokidar.
+citizen uses [chokidar](https://www.npmjs.com/package/chokidar) as its file watcher, so `watcher` option for both logs and development mode also accepts any option allowed by chokidar.

 These settings are exposed publicly via `app.config.host` and `app.config.citizen`.